LambdaSchool/Sprint-Challenge--Security-Theory/theory/README.md

 Find regexes that match the following. (e.g. find a single regex that matches both `antelope` and `antelopes`.)

-* Single regex that matches either of these: answer: antelope.
+* Single regex that matches either of these: answer: /antelope./g solution: antelopes? rocks? out

     antelope rocks out

     antelopes rock out

-* Regex that matches either of: answer: [^b]
+* Regex that matches either of: answer: /[^b]/g

     goat